david-acker/articles/articles/1-EnumDescription/drafts/1-Benchmarks.md

 ## Next Steps

-Next, we'll dive into source generators and create a solution that combines the benefits of both the switch-based approach and the reflection-based approach.
+Next, we'll dive into source generators to create a solution which combines the benefits of both the switch-based approach and the reflection-based approach.